CBSE Class 10 Science Syllabus 2026-27: Revised & Deleted Topics

 • Dilute Hydrogen Carbonate solution

-B. (Unit I Chapter 2) Studying the properties of acids and bases (HCl & NaOH) on the basis of their reaction with:
+B. (Unit I) Studying the properties of acids and bases (HCl & NaOH) based on their reaction with:

 • Zinc metal